-In some cases, you can sample the product or service before you write the article and in other cases, the brand will create the article themselves and send across to you.
-The sponsored blog post will contain links to the brand/product/service.
+In some cases, you can sample the product or service before you write the article and in other cases, the brand will create the article themselves and send it across to you.

 - Holiday Pistachio Brittle from thekitchn (Food Blogging Niche)